MatthieuBlais/gcp-workflow-components/README.md

 ### Integrations

-- Cloudbuild job: Trigger a CloudBuild job and wait for it to complete
+- Cloudbuild job: Trigger a CloudBuild job and wait for it to complete.
-- GCS JSON Read: Read a JSON object from Google Storage
+- GCS JSON Read: Read a JSON object from Google Storage.
+- GCS List Objects: List objects from a GCS bucket.
 - GKE Batch Job: Execute a Kubernetes batch job on GKE.